exakat/exakat-docs/Reference/Rules/Classes/CouldBeParentMethod.rst

 ++++++++++++++++++++++

   A method is defined in several children, but not in a the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class.
 It may be worth checking if this method doesn't belong the `parent <https://www.php.net/manual/en/language.oop5.paamayim-nekudotayim.php>`_ class, as an abstraction.
+Only the name of the method is used is for gathering purposes.
+If the code has grown organically, the signature (default values, typehint, argument names) may have followed different path, and will require a refactorisation.

 .. code-block:: php